richaard0/xwind-public/README.md

 In the future, Xwind will also feature smart Notams filtering, near real-time weather alerting and even more.

+This repository also features some helping functions and files designed to help build the web application itself but that might not also be present in the web application itself.

 Xwind is available to be used in its current form at https://www.xwind.app